proto-zero/budget-calculator/README.md

 - change remaining balance color to reflect when approaching last 10% of budget or overbudget

 ## TODO
-- sort the item cards by type
+- [ ] sort the item cards by type
-- adjust price from pennies to dollars and decimals.
+- [x] adjust price from pennies to dollars and decimals.
 Divide by 100?
-- + Create layout for item cards
+- [x] Create layout for item cards
-- + Push state from item cards to outline
+- [x] Push state from item cards to outline
-- + Add the total price from each selected item card
+- [x] Add the total price from each selected item card
-- + display the remaining balance
+- [x] display the remaining balance
-- Fix lag in updating state
+- [ ] Fix lag in updating state
-- Change remaining budget colors
+- [ ] Change remaining budget colors
-- Must be able to lower the remaining budget by deselecting items
+- [ ] Must be able to lower the remaining budget by deselecting items